Tanishq-Mehta-1/Geospatial-Segmentation-UNET/README.md

-# GeoSpatial Segmentation — U-Net on LandCover.ai
+# GeoSpatial Segmentation using UNET from Scratch

 A PyTorch implementation of U-Net for multi-class semantic segmentation of aerial/satellite imagery, trained on the [LandCover.ai v1](https://landcover.ai/) dataset.
 The model segments geospatial imagery into 5 land-cover classes.